 You will also want to remember to send in any other information that may help your chances of acceptance.
 This includes your senior year grades as well as any new SAT or ACT tests you took if the score was higher than the tests you submitted previously.
-Recommendation letters and extracurricular activity information can also be included.
+Also include recommendation letters and extracurricular activity information.

 However, you want to plan ahead.
 There is a chance you will receive a rejection letter.
 It’s important to start planning now.
 Since the deferment releases you from the early decision contract, you are free to start sending out other applications.
 Apply to your back up schools.
-You can always attend your first choice school if you end up being accepted though!
+You can always attend your first choice school if you receive an acceptance letter!

-Getting deferred from your dream college can be disheartening but it is not a concrete no just yet.
-Take steps to show the school you’re serious about attending (after talking to your guidance counselor first!), but also have a back up plan.
+Deferred admission from your dream college can be disheartening but it is not a concrete no just yet.
+Take steps to show the school you’re serious about attending (after talking to your guidance counselor first!), but also have a backup plan.
 Don’t wait on applying to other colleges, but don’t give up hope either.